What makes New Hampshire worth planning carefully

 Day 4

-Make this a balanced day with a slower morning, lunch in town, shopping, and one lighter activity instead of nonstop movement.
+Keep one day lighter with a slower morning, shopping, a short hike, or one scenic add-on instead of nonstop movement.

 Day 5